 With behavioral popups, you can convert visitors into leads and sales before they leave.
 A study published by Venture harbour, you can expect an average of 5-10% increase in conversions with a targeted popup strategy.

 There’s no actual limit to personalizing your cart recovery emails.
 Another great way to personalize emails is via product injections.
-Software like Baymail can integrate product recommendations directly into the email—based on customers’ interests and preferences.
+Abandoned cart software like BayEngage can integrate product recommendations directly into the email—based on customers’ interests and preferences.
 A study found that product recommendations are also very effective in remarketing emails.
 They can lead to a 30% increase in sales conversion rates and 35% in click-through rates in such emails.
 A cart abandonment email is a motivator for the customer to click through.
 In some cases, product recommendations are an even bigger motivator than remarketing emails.
 Here is an example:

 To get started with this powerful feature, all you have to do is set up an abandoned cart email trigger, incorporate product recommendation block to the bottom, and then activate the workflow.
 Further that, every subscriber on your list that abandons a shopping cart in your store will receive a reminder to complete their transaction plus some recommendations of other products they might like as well.